JadCombreau/Canonical_intake_Initialization/CopyInit.md

 ### Which files to import ?

-To execute the script __Check & Read XML__ correctly, we need to import Python libraries.
+To execute the script __Copy Init__ correctly, we need to import Python libraries.
 The table below lists all the imports to be made :

 | Import name | Import location |